-York's first supported housing strategy 2014-2019 sets out our over arching vision to ensure the right supported housing options are available at the right time and the right place for those that need them.
+York's first supported housing strategy (2014 to 2019) sets out our overarching vision to ensure the right supported housing options are available at the right time and the right place for those that need them.

 Through this we will help to increase or maintain independence and to help to prevent future reliance on services.

 There are many different types of households or communities of people who benefit from supported housing.
-This strategy is based around existing services:
+This strategy is based around existing services for:

-- people involved in substance misuse (drugs, alcohol and so on)
+- people involved in substance misuse (drugs, alcohol and others)

 - people who are homeless or threatened with homelessness

-York has a range of supported housing provided for vulnerable members of the community.
+There is a range of supported housing in York for vulnerable members of the community.